 However, a double eyelid surgery or double blepharoplasty, can also be performed at the same time.

 How long does the Blepharoplasty procedure take?

 The operation itself takes between one and two hours.
-You may have only one set of lids operated upon, or both the upper and the lower lids.

 How will I feel afterwards?